cwwang1979/Deep-Learning-Can-Predict-Bevacizumab-Therapeutic-E-ect-and-Microsatellite-Instability-Directly-from/README.md

 ```

 #### 2. List process
-make two list 'train.txt' and 'test.txt' file under the folder 'List/'
+make two text files 'train.txt' and 'test.txt' file in the folder '/List/'.

-The .txt file should be like
+The content structure of the text file is as follows
 ```
 train.txt
 │